rahmadi0/Bike-Alarm-System/README.md

-# Turn signals with adaptive taillights
+# Smart Bike Sefty Alarm System

 Automotive-bicycle accidents cause hundreds of deaths and thousands of injuries every year — cyclist visibility is a leading safety concern.